 But honestly, while those who do not touch themselves and hence cannot be properly receptive to the Buddha’s teachings (what the tradition calls “tirthikas” or “nonbelievers”) are born into unfavorable circumstances due to the fact that their mind has not ripened enough to be receptive to the teachings, no is in a more unfavorable circumstance than the one suffered by the Buddhist.

 The Buddhist suffers from the irresolvable fault of turning the real heart of Buddhahood into a magisterial temple of sacred truths.
-By configuring dharma in terms of its exact opposite, Buddhists can simulate the pretense to having realized the truth of selflessness without ever needing to actually learn how to properly touch oneself, by using conceptually constructed idols as fetishistic mediums by which they try to touch themselves indirectly and incompletely.
+By configuring dharma in terms of its exact opposite, Buddhists develop the pretense of having realized the truth of selflessness without ever needing to actually learn how to properly touch oneself, by using conceptually constructed idols as fetishistic mediums by which they merely simulate it, only amounting to touching themselves indirectly and incompletely, if at all.

-Since the truth is never directly verified by oneself, the Buddhist defers the responsibility of authority to the Buddha, who is conveniently understood to also be one’s essential, inevitable being.
-Thus the Buddhist can infinitely defer the real need to touch himself to an ever-advancing future that never truly arrives yet whose mere promise affords him just enough time to merely speculate about the possibility of future profits while in the process securing the conditions for his continued renewal as a “Buddhist.”
+Since the truth is never directly verified by oneself, the Buddhist perpetually defers the responsibility of authority to the Buddha, whose nature is conveniently understood to also be one’s own essential, inevitable nature.
+Thus the Buddhist can infinitely defer the real need to touch himself to an ever-advancing future that never truly arrives yet whose promise affords him just enough time to merely speculate about the possibility of future merits or profits while in the process securing the conditions for his continued renewal as a “Buddhist.”

-So it seems like Buddhism is not well received by tirthikas/non-believers because they do not care enough about themselves to verify the thesis that the self doesn’t exist.
-Their ignorance is innocent, for they are still developing the necessary prerequisites for giving them up to themselves, which itself is a requisite condition for being receptive to the dharma.
-For many people, the state of vulnerability that is required to truly let go of yourself to yourself is too close to the states of vulnerability associated with trauma, and so there is an instinctive tendency to be averse to approaching similar levels of vulnerability, as a function of self-preservation which nonetheless has the unintended and unfortunate consequence of making the person indirectly averse to themselves.
+On the other hand, it may seem that Buddhism is not well received by tirthikas or non-believers because they do not care enough about themselves to verify the thesis that the self is unfindable.
+Their ignorance is innocent, for they are still developing the necessary prerequisites for giving themselves up to themselves, which itself is a requisite condition for being receptive to the teachings.
+For many people, the state of vulnerability that is required to truly let go of yourself to yourself is too close to the states of vulnerability associated with trauma, and so there is an instinctive tendency to be averse to approaching similar levels of vulnerability, as a function of self-preservation which nonetheless has the unintended and unfortunate consequence of making the person indirectly averse to their own experience.
 Since they are not already familiar with touching themselves, they need the basic work of mundane psychotherapeutic treatment before the supramundane treatment of the heart of Buddhahood can do its essential work with maximal efficacy.

 Arguably those who are already familiar with touching with themselves do not have any real need for Buddhism, since their intimate familiarity with touching themselves already naturally discloses to them the heart of selflessness that is the quintessence of the Buddha’s dharma.
 Buddhism might help them on this natural journey of self-developing and self-enveloping selfless intimacy, but this is only helpful in the way that changing to a faster car than your current one in the middle of the road is helpful: it makes the destination come sooner, but either way it was bound to come eventually, being only a matter of time.

 To top it all off, the truth of the Buddha’s dharma is not well received even by the Buddhists, and that arguably and ironically, it is the Buddhists and not the non-Buddhists who have the worst possible reception of Buddhism, because they turn it into what it’s not while deluding themselves otherwise.
 Having turned the remedy of the selfless heart of Buddhahood into the self-cherishing mind of the Buddhist, the antidote itself becomes the very poison it was meant to counteract.
-There is no saving Buddhism at this point.
+Like when a serpent is wrongly held or a spell is wrongly executed, is no saving Buddhism at this point.

 May the infinite loving-compassion and boundless luminous-vision of the uncountable multiplicity of Buddhas and Bodhisattvas who pervade every duration of time and every extent of space in the entire manifold cosmos secretly conspire to lure the Buddhist to the unobstructed awakening of the indestructible heart of his selfless self, which can only be disclosed in the last instance by his resolve to renounce and to let go of his tendency to attempt at establishing himself as a Buddhist on a Buddhist path in pursuit of a Buddhist goal.
 Only with the complete cessation of basis, path and fruit can the consummation of the three be realized as a concrete unity within lived experience.

 The end of Buddhism will never finally come, for Buddhism has never been truly established in the first place.
-By deferring the conditions for its cessation to an undisclosed future, Buddhism absolves itself of the need to comprehend itself in its totality, since it is not until something has ceased completely before we can begin to comprehend its constituent moments as an integral unity.
+By deferring the conditions for its cessation to an undisclosed future, Buddhism absolves itself of the need to comprehend itself in its totality, since it is not until something has ceased completely before we can begin to comprehend its constituent moments as an integral unity from the retrospective vantage point of the great completion.
 Thus the actual existence of Buddhism is without real foundation, which is as good as being virtually non-existent and thus ultimately useless.

 Buddhism is good for nobody and nobody can benefit from it.
 Buddhism promises everything but delivers nothing, especially not the indwelling, indestructible heart of perfect awakening that is the essence of mind itself, which resides in the core of every being radiating as luminous wisdom and overflowing as amorous splendor.

 The only limit to Buddhism is Buddhism itself.
-Without relinquishing itself, it cannot even hope to realize what it has tirelessly labored and aspired to for incalculable eons:
+Without relinquishing itself of itself, it cannot even hope to realize what it has tirelessly labored and aspired to for incalculable eons:

 om gate gate pāragate pārasaṃgate bodhi svāhā!